CorLont/CryptoSmartTraderv2/replit.md

 # Overview
 CryptoSmartTrader V2 is an institutional-grade multi-agent cryptocurrency trading intelligence system.
-Its purpose is to generate significant financial returns by integrating advanced quantitative strategies, real-time market analysis, deep learning, sentiment analysis, technical analysis, robust backtesting, and automated trade execution.
-The system emphasizes high data integrity, advanced risk management, and comprehensive observability to ensure superior performance and stability in volatile markets.
-It aims to be a leading solution for institutional crypto trading.
+Its primary purpose is to generate significant financial returns by integrating advanced quantitative strategies, real-time market analysis, deep learning, sentiment analysis, technical analysis, robust backtesting, and automated trade execution.
+The system emphasizes high data integrity, advanced risk management, and comprehensive observability to ensure superior performance and stability in volatile markets, aiming to be a leading solution for institutional crypto trading.

 # User Preferences
 Preferred communication style: Simple, everyday language.